 Politics: politics is the fine art of making decisions for and influencing groups of people, and politicians excel in doing just that, whether in a diplomatic fashion (bringing people together) or in an abrasive manner (fear mongering, rabble rousing).
 Politicians should receive a +1 RS on efforts to sway a crowd to their point of view, and receive one bonus contact related to this purpose.

 Salesmanship: some people train hard to influence other people, while others... just have an inherent knack for it.
 Salesmen are very, very good at convincing people that they absolutely need something - whether or not they actually do.
 They should receive a +1 RS on efforts to sell anything, whether in person or through the media (often known as marketing).

-Sports: while most everyone can play a game without formal training, the individuals with actual skill in their sport of choice have elevated their recreational passion into an art form - often with monetary benefits.
-The sports skill offers a +1 RS bonus to knowledge relating to athletics in general (rules, statistics, etc...), as well as actions made in the course of play.
+Sports: while just about everyone can play a game without formal training, the individuals with actual skill in their sport of choice have elevated their recreational passion into an art form - often with monetary benefits.
+The sports skill offers a +1 RS bonus to knowledge relating to athletics in general (rules, statistics, etc)., as well as actions made in the course of play.

 Skills of the scientific variety almost exclusively involve the study of some area of knowledge or another.
 The skills listed below are generalized into 'major' sciences, which allow for further specialization.
 If a character would like to specialize in a specific area of a skill (as an example, the doctor with medicine wanting to go into neurology), they can buy that specialization as a second skill.

 While this can be expensive (particularly if one wants to have more than one specialized science under their belt), the specialist benefits from an additional +1 RS in their area of expertise, while keeping their basic level with a skill unchanged - which is a bit cheaper than 'doubling up' in a general science.
 There are fifteen scientific skills in all, each covering a vital area of knowledge: